 Students in the Electrical Technology program have the opportunity to earn an Associate of Applied Science degree from YVC along with their PTI certificate.
 For more information, Click Here

-We want to make sure the program you choose is perfect for you.
+We want to make sure the program you choose is right for you.
 If you're interested in Electrical, you may also be interested in studying Instrumentation & Industrial Automation Technology.
 Click Here to explore the program.

 2011 W. Washington Ave